 A course that deals with the principles of personal health, personality, and interpersonal relationships.
 Issues in nutrition, exercise, mental health and mental illness, stress, domestic violence, prevention of chronic diseases.
 Fall, Spring.

 2093.
 Structural Basis of Human Movement.

-A study of human movement from an anatomical perspective as it applies to physical education and sport.
-Prerequisite: KIN 1003, 1113.
+A study of human movement from an anatomical perspective as it applies to physical activity.
+KIN/LST majors or permission of instructor.
 Fall, Spring.